ItsMaxDev/Webdev-Project/README.md

 # Webdev-Project

 ## Overview
 This project is the culminating assignment for my web development 1 course, designed around the concept of a task manager similar to Trello.
 Utilizing PHP and the MVC (Model-View-Controller) design pattern, the application offers a dynamic and user-friendly platform for task management and organization.
+You can see the demo [here](https://tasks.maxkruiswegt.com/).

 ## Key Features
 - **Comprehensive Task Management**: Users have the ability to create, read, update, and delete tasks organized as cards, providing a complete management system for their activities.